 Whether a company offers its distributors the ability to sell, transfer, or inherit a distributorship, I believe, is based on two primary considerations, the first of which is whether the company believes another person can step into the shoes of a distributor or consultant and operate that person’s business successfully.

 The second consideration is the company’s perspective on the importance of the salability of the business.

 How does your company address this issue in its Policies and Procedures?
 Feel free to comment below.

-For help tackling this important issue for your company, contact us at Sylvina Consulting at 503.244.8787.
+For help tackling this important issue and other Policies and Procedures issues for your company, contact us at Sylvina Consulting at 503.244.8787.